Feligonz/Compiler/README.md

 # Compiler

-This is a design and development of a real and working compiler for a programming language.
-It was designed for a professorship project "Compiler Design" in the year 2022 at UNCPBA.
-It contemplates the stages of a compiler such as Lexical Analysis, Syntactic Analysis, Semantic Analysis, Optimizations whit intermedian code, and executable output.
+This is the design and development of a real and functional compiler for a programming language.
+It was designed for a "Compiler Design" course project in the year 2022 at UNCPBA.
+It encompasses the stages of a compiler such as Lexical Analysis, Syntax Analysis, Semantic Analysis, Intermediate Code Optimizations, and executable output.

-The project is developed in Java, using YACC as a synthetic parser.
-The language that it compiles is a "hypothetical" programming language given by the chair at that time.
-It is also shown in the reports within the project the structure of this language and how the project should be compiled.
+The project is developed in Java, using YACC as the syntax analyzer.
+The language it compiles is a "hypothetical" programming language provided by the course at that time.
+The project's reports also demonstrate the structure of this language and how the project must compile it.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------